Alice and Claude Askew: Deaths

 Claude's body was never recovered but on 29 October the body of a woman was "found on the seashore at Porto Karboni on the island of Korčula" by a local fisherman.
 In fact her body had fetched up in a small cove on the inland side of a smaller island called Zvirinovik – just in front of the fishing village of Karbuni (as it is now spelled) – near the town of Blato.
 On the following day her body was examined by the authorities and, from various letters and telegrams that were found about her person, identified as that of the "well-known English lady writer Alice Askew of London."
 She was buried that same day 30 October 1917 at Karbuni, where a stone cross was erected there, bearing the following inscription: ALICE ASKEW / englezka spisateljica / donesena morem 29 / a pokopana / komissionalno / 30 oktobra 1917 - (roughly translated from the original Croatian: "ALICE ASKEW / English writer / delivered up from the sea 29 / and buried / by commission / 30 October 1917").
-Since then the cove, where her body was found, has been marked on maps with the name: 'U. Bok' – short for Uliva (cove or inlet) Bok od Engležiće.
-'Bok' is the Croatian word for 'hello' or 'goodbye' (in much the same way as the Italian word 'ciao'); while 'od Engležiće' means 'from English lady' – so the full name of this cove could be translated into English as: Hello from English lady!
+Since then the cove, where her body was found, has been marked on maps with the name: 'U.' – short for uvala (cove or inlet) Bok od Engležiće.

 Previously – on 21 October 1917, a memorial service for Alice and Claude Askew was held at the Serbian Church in Corfu, attended by a large number of both Serbian and British officials.
 It was conducted by the Archbishop of Serbia, "who paid an eloquent and touching tribute to the benevolent work of Major and Mrs. Askew, to whom, he said, the Serbian people owed eternal gratitude".

 The Windsor Magazine issue 279 (March 1918) carried a final article, From Salonica to the Albanian Coast by "the late Major Claude Askew", introduced as "the following article has a pathetic interest as one of the last few manuscripts sent to England by the author before he and his gifted wife and collaborator met their tragic death, through the torpedoing of a vessel on which they were returning to their War duties at Salonica and in Corfu, after a brief absence in Italy in connection with the work of the Serbian Red Cross.
 By a sad coincidence, this theme is introduced with a reference to the submarine peril, to which Major and Mrs. Askew fell victims within a few weeks of the dispatch of this article."

 Alice and Claude Askew were survived by one son and two daughters.